AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

    Consider the following options when creating your schema:

-   * If you want to integrate Customer Journey Analytics with RTCDP, you must enable profile and create a profile dataset for use in RTCDP while creating your XDM schema.
+   * If you want to integrate Customer Journey Analytics with RTCDP, you must enable the **[!UICONTROL Profile]** option on your schema, as described in [Create an XDM schema to use with Customer Journey Analytics](/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md).
+With this option enabled, when data is ingested into datasets based on this schema, that data is merged into the Real-Time Customer Profile.

    * If you want to include streaming media data, you must [configure your schema to ingest and use streaming data](/help/data-ingestion/streaming.md).